redsymbol/amitools/README.md

 especially on the command line UI, and also reports of bugs or missing functionality not called out in the text below.
 (I'm updating this README as I go along.)
 Message me via github, or (preferred) send email to amax at redsymbol dot net.
+You can also follow me as
+@redsymbol on twitter.

 # What's In The Box